The Fenland

 Against all odds, specialist craftspeople successfully milled and dried the Black Oak, preserving its beauty and remarkable length in perpetuity.

 The planks from the Black Oak have been used to create a unique ‘Table for the Nation’ which we hope will become part of our national heritage.
-We are honoured the table is to spend a year on public display at Rochester Cathedral.
+We are honoured the table is to spend a year on public display at Lincoln Cathedral.
 Your table awaits.

 The Table

-at Rochester
+at Lincoln

 Cathedral